ancient-military-history

 The most feared tactical maneuvers in ancient naval warfare were the diekplous (breakthrough) and the periplous (encirclement).
 These maneuvers relied on speed, cohesion, and sharp ramming angles.
 A fleet that could not execute these maneuvers was reduced to a slow, grinding melee where heavy infantry decided the day.
 Chain nets were the ultimate counter to speed-based tactics.

-By throwing nets into the path of an advancing trireme, a defending ship could shatter the enemy's oar bank.
+By throwing nets into the path of an advancing trireme, a defending ship could shatter the enemy’s oar bank.
 A single entangled oar could snap, throwing the rowing crew off balance and sending a shockwave of confusion through the hull.
 Once an oar bank was broken, the ship lost all maneuverability, becoming a sitting target for ramming or boarding.
 The psychological impact was equally devastating.
 Oarsmen trapped below deck could hear the scraping of iron hooks and the thud of weighted nets, knowing that their mobility was being stripped away.
+The noise and sudden loss of propulsion often triggered panic among the rowers, causing the enemy ship to become uncoordinated and vulnerable.

 Defensive Utilization: The Floating Fortress

 Defensively, chain nets served as a mobile barrier.
 Roman ships, particularly under Agrippa, were often equipped with netting strung along their sides to prevent enemy boarding parties from gaining a foothold.
 This defensive rigging was known as the propugnacula.
 It allowed Roman marines to fight from behind a protective screen, using javelins and arrows to decimate enemy crews before the final boarding action.
+The nets also protected the rowers from missile fire, as arrows and javelins could become stuck in the webbing.

 In harbor defense, chains and nets were used to create impassable barriers.
 The famous chain across the Golden Horn in Constantinople was the most enduring example, but smaller versions were used at Syracuse, Rhodes, and Athens.
 These harbor chains were typically composed of massive iron links buoyed by wooden floats, often reinforced with submerged nets to catch the hulls of ramming vessels.
 The tactical principle was identical to the mobile net: deny the enemy access to critical waters and force them into a kill zone where defending artillery and archers held the advantage.